Guotepauc/Guotepauc/Learning/README.md

 - The primary perspective is military and law enforcement
 - Cyber Threat Intelligence is only one small part of the curriculum
 - Some concepts are intentionally repeated across the three levels
-- Several analytical frameworks are introduced more than deeply practised
+- Several analytical frameworks are introduced rather than deeply practised
-- HUMINT, surveillance, and targeting sections are less directly applicable to a corporate CTI role
+- HUMINT, surveillance, and targeting are less directly applicable to a corporate CTI role
 - UK surveillance legislation has limited applicability outside that legal context
 - The course does not cover ATT&CK mapping, STIX/TAXII, technical indicators,